Donaldduck8/bluekit/README.md

 Bundled applications are configured through `<app_name>.json` entries in the Bluekit configuration.
 Be sure to include a [valid Scoop manifest](https://github.com/Donaldduck8/malware-analysis-bucket/blob/master/bucket/malcat.json) `.json` file alongside your portable application.

-It's recommended to pair them with an alternative, free application as part of a `one_of` entry.
+It's recommended to pair them with an alternative free application as part of a `one_of` entry.
 See [the standard configuration](https://github.com/Donaldduck8/malware-analysis-setup-gui/blob/961456f40d03351d38e3b25f80b9d7f110149d51/data.py#L76) for an example.

 ## Contributing